TODAY’S CHALLENGE

 Depending on their circumstances, income-seeking investors may want to consider allocating a portion of their investments to these riskier assets.

-While it’s natural for fixed income investors to be concerned with tight spreads, indicators such as starting yield to worst (YTW), credit quality and the likely direction of U.S. corporate earnings suggest that high yield may continue to outpace other fixed income sectors in the remainder of 2025.
-With a starting YTW of 6.8% and with more than 50%* of the high-yield market rated BB/Ba, we believe high yield can continue to complement a core bond allocation and potentially offer greater long-term income than dividend-paying stocks.
+While it’s natural for fixed income investors to be concerned with tight spreads, indicators such as starting yield to worst (YTW)4, credit quality and the likely direction of U.S. corporate earnings suggest that high yield may continue to outpace other fixed income sectors in 2026.
+With a starting YTW of 6.5% and with more than 50%* of the high-yield market rated BB/Ba, we believe high yield can continue to complement a core bond allocation and potentially offer greater long-term income than dividend-paying stocks.

 Emerging markets bonds can offer high income with currency and geographic diversification.

 Many emerging markets sovereign bonds are investment-grade-rated, and the asset class comprises some of the fastest growing economies in the world.
-Still, idiosyncratic and geopolitical risks tied to emerging markets are real, and we believe a capable asset manager with risk-control processes in place is essential for investors to achieve long-term success.
+Still, idiosyncratic and geopolitical risks tied to emerging markets are real, and we believe a capable investment manager with disciplined risk-management processes in place is essential for investors to achieve long-term success.

 Investors across multiple tax brackets can benefit from allocations to municipal bonds.
 Munis are typically exempt from federal taxes and sometimes state and local taxes, which means investors can keep more of their interest income.